 Students seeking a first bachelor’s degree are admitted to the upper division (junior/senior) B.S.N.
-(6-semester) option, typically in the spring semester of the sophomore year.
+(6-semester) option, typically in the spring semester of the sophomore year¹.
 Students must complete all lower-division (first-year/sophomore) courses prior to matriculating into the School of Nursing.
 The first nursing courses begin in the first summer session (May) preceding the junior year.
+Upon completion of at least 60 semester hours of lower division requirements and 65 additional semester hours of nursing credits in the upper division, students earn at least 125 total semester hours for the B.S. in Nursing.

 BSN 6-term option: December 22nd (May matriculation)